House Call: Ice Legs

 Just because it’s a new season doesn’t mean everyone needs to forget about safety.
 I find that at this time of year there are three sorts of folks who go down.

-There’s Casual McStrollerton; this clown has a year or two of curling under his belt and he wants everyone to know he’s dripping with experience.
+There’s Casual McStrollerton; this player has a year or two of curling under his belt and he wants everyone to know he’s dripping with experience.
 He’s the first one to step on the ice, eager to show his buddies how summer has only brought a certain maturity to his impressive skill set.
 This is the guy who’s going to throw his first rock of the season with his gripper on, face planting harder than an equipment-free parachuter.
 If you are this guy, remember it’s always the slick ones who go down the hardest.
 Take your time, there’s no rush.
 Ease back into the season and keep your feet on the ground.

 The next likeliest person to take a tumble is Sally Stiff-n-Scaredy-Legs.
 To be honest, Sally scares me the most.
 She thinks if she is ever-vigilant and stiff as a board she will avoid catastrophe by sheer force of will.
 Sally thinks the worst, she visualizes every possible disaster scenario, and if she goes down she’s going stiffer than a zombie in a George Romero movie.